 Why Should You Apply for Microsoft Ad Grants?

-With the clear impact that the program can have on your mission, applying for the Microsoft Ad Grant should be a no-brainer.
+With the clear impact that the program can have on your mission, applying for the Microsoft Ad Grant once they start accepting applications again should be a no-brainer.
 If you’re still on the fence about applying, here are just a few of the advantages that participating will give you:

 - Increase visibility for your most important landing pages.
 Place your web pages at the top of search results pages for valuable, mission-centric keywords.